 Fractionated coconut oil is not the same as regular coconut oil.
 As the name implies, it’s a fraction of coconut oil, where certain fatty acids have been separated.

-Fractionated coconut oil is mainly composed of the saturated fatty acids and medium-chain fatty acids that are rich in coconut oil.
-Note: these medium-chain fatty acids are also referred to as medium chain triglycerides.
+Fractionated coconut oil is mainly composed of saturated fatty acids and medium-chain fatty acids that are rich in coconut oil.
+Note: these medium-chain fatty acids are also referred to as medium-chain triglycerides.

 How is Coconut Oil Fractionated?